dustinpfister/blog_posts/_posts/threejs-camera-move.md

 ### 1.2 - You should really look into the Object3d class when it comes to movement of objects in general in three.js

 A camera in three.js inherits from a base class in three.js called [Object3d](/2018/04/23/threejs-object32/), which is also the case with many other objects that will be part of a scene such as Mesh, Group objects, and many helper objects.
+So my learning how to work with the Object32 class you in turn learn how to work with everything to which is built on top of Object3d which includes cameras.

 ## 2 - Basic threejs camera movement example that moves the camera via javaScript code